 '''

 "Dhcp4": {

-"dhcp-ddns": {

-"generated-prefix": "another.host",

 ...

-},
+"ddns-generated-prefix": "another.host",

 ...

 }

 '''

-The suffix used when generating an FQDN, or when qualifying a partial name, is specified by the qualifying-suffix parameter.
-This parameter has no default value; thus, it is mandatory when DDNS updates are enabled.
-To set its value simply set it to the desired string:
+The suffix used when generating an FQDN, or when qualifying a partial name, is specified by the ddns-qualifying-suffix parameter.
+It is strongly recommended that you supply a value for qualifying prefix when DDNS updates are enabled.
+For obvious reasons, we cannot supply a meaningful default.